DISCOVERY SPORTS EVENTS

 Information you give us

-When you access or use the EEL Services, such as when you:
+When you access or use the DSE Services, such as when you:

 – create an account in the media centre of our websites;